lalamariposa/Polkadot-Final-Project/README.md

 So after this error I couldn't continue with the 'Interact with contract' part.
 But I understood the concept overall.

-And lastly I want to thank everyone who contributed to thşs bootcamp.
+And lastly I want to thank everyone who contributed to this bootcamp.
 It was really fun and informative.
 I am glad I got to be a part of it.